LISA-ITMO/Python-Documents-Modifier/README.md

 # Python-Documents-Modifier

 ## Description
-A library for changing individual objects of text documents.
+A library for changing individual objects of text documents

 ## Features
 ```in dev```